skywalkgame/blog-post/content/docs/spring24/22_/_index.md

 ## 3. Model architecture
+Inspired by human brain (neocortex-hippocampus interactions), authors suggest "a class of LLMs augmented with an external episodic memory controller."
+To be specific, they utilize an episodic memory to mimic hippocampal fast-learning system, and use LLM as a neocortical slow learning system.

-Larimar consists of three main components: encoder, decoder, and adaptive memory.
-They are combined to pre-trained LLM to provide efficient and accurate updating of knowledge.
+Fig6 below shows the overall structure of Larimar.
+It consists of three main components: encoder, decoder, and adaptive memory.

 1) Encoder: Transforms the input into a latent vector
 2) Decoder: Generates an answer to the question conditioned on the memory